Bashmurian revolts: Background

+This was particularly evident during the reign of the caliph al-Walid I, under which the Copts faced harsher restrictions on their language and religious practices, and particularly with the enactment of a regressive poll tax and threats of the destruction of their churches.
+The Bashmurian revolts aimed to overthrow Arab rule and liberate Egypt from foreign oppression.
+While initially successful, these revolts ended disastrously for the Copts.
+The suppression of the Bashmurian revolts not only crushed the resistance, but destroyed Bashmur and resulted in many Copts sold into slavery, which made future organized rebellions impossible.

 Location

 The exact boundaries of Bashmur varied over time depending on where the Bashmurians were settled.
 At the time of the revolts, it seems to have lain across the northern Delta just south of the Mediterranean from Fuwwa in the west to Ashmun al-Rumman in the east.
 By the thirteenth century, the Bashmurians seem to have been confined to the eastern Delta.
 In the eighth century, they were perhaps concentrated in the west, around the lake of Edku.

 Bashmur was a region of marshland with sand banks and dense cover of reeds.
 Nowhere else in Egypt was more propitious for armed rebellion.
 Access to inhabited places was provided through narrow sandy banks and the reeds provided cover for soldiers.
 Moreover, Arabs did not settle in the Bashmur, leaving the population religiously unmixed.
 The economy of the region also favoured the Bashmurians, who relied on limited agriculture, fishing and hunting birds for food.
 Less dependent on irrigation works than the fellahin, they were capable of resisting long sieges.
 The Bashmurians also sold papyrus and possibly raised cattle.